HMS Leda (1892): Service

 In 1907 Leda was assigned to coast-guard duties.
 On 8 February 1908, Leda collided with the old cruiser Andromache in Harwich harbour.
 Leda was badly holed and had to be beached to avoid sinking.
 She went under repair at Sheerness Dockyard.
 Repairs were completed by the end of March that year, allowing Leda to resume her coast-guard duties at Harwich.
 On 16 September 1909, Leda was in collision with the fishing smack Mercia off the entrance to Lowestoft harbour.
 Mercia's owners took the case of the collision to Admiralty court, hoping to recover the cost of damages to their vessel, but the judge ruled that the collision was solely the fault of a poor course set by the master of Mercia.

 She was converted to a minesweeper in 1909, which involved removing the torpedo tubes, but continued on coast-guard and fishery protection operations.
 On 3 February 1914 Leda was towing the coastguard cutter Snipe off Gunfleet in the Thames estuary when Snipe foundered and sunk.
 One of Leda's crew drowned when Snipe sank.

 On the outbreak of the First World War Leda, reverting to the role of minesweeper, joined the newly established Grand Fleet.
 In August 1914, the minesweepers attached to the Grand Fleet, including Leda were employed on carrying out daily sweeps of the Pentland Firth.

-On 16 October 1914, Leda sighted a suspected periscope inside the fleet anchorage at Scapa Flow in the Orkneys.
+On 16 October 1914, Leda sighted a suspected periscope inside the fleet anchorage at Scapa Flow in Orkney.
 On 22 October 1914, as a result of this and other suspected sightings of submarines, the 1st and 4th Battle Squadrons of the Grand Fleet moved to Lough Swilly on the east coast of Northern Ireland, which was considered more secure against submarine attack.
 On 27 October, the battleship Audacious struck a mine off Tory Island, north-west of Lough Swilly, and despite efforts to tow her to safety, sank later that day.
 Leda, which along with sister ship Circe was already at Lough Swilly, was used to clear a safe channel through the minefield.

 Leda was a member of the Second Fleet Sweeping Flotilla, based at Scapa Flow as part of the Grand Fleet, in July 1917.
 Leda was sold for scrap on 14 July 1920 to Cardiff Marine Stores.
 She was broken up in Germany in 1922.